 Current faculty development programs

 - The Faculty Career Enhancement (FaCE) Program, funded by grants from the Mellon Foundation, has supported faculty collaboration across ACM campuses and across disciplines.
 Through workshops, conferences, and research collaborations, FaCE activities are designed to develop and disseminate effective and innovative teaching practices.
-With a recent $2 million renewal grant, FaCE will continue to support innovative, collaborative projects by ACM faculty in teaching, learning, and research.
+Thanks to a $2 million renewal grant, FaCE will continue to support innovative, collaborative projects by ACM faculty in teaching, learning, and research through 2020.

 The ACM-Mellon Seminars in Advanced Interdisciplinary Learning (SAIL)